zappvik/ta-applications-dashboard/README.md

 # TA Applications Dashboard

-The TA Applications Dashboard is the internal portal used by the School of Computing to collect, review, and shortlist Teaching Assistant applicants.
+TA Admin portal is the dashboard used by the Amrita School of Computing to collect, review, and shortlist Teaching Assistant applicants.
 It provides authenticated faculty members with a secure, consistent view of every submission, subject preference, and supporting detail.

 ## Overview